SaradaPurnaSonty/vEdaakSharapadeeyaM/index.md

 ## Research Project

 **vEdAkhsara Research Project**
-A digital initiative for preserving and analyzing Vedic linguistic knowledge.
+A initiative for preserving and analyzing Vedic linguistic knowledge.